Quisl/AwesomeWM_XPS13_9370/README.md

 # Setup

+I wrote this readme from memory.
+Please inform me about bugs!

 ## Prerequisites

 I will quickly go through every additional tool and describe how I made it run and what I used it for.